hankeliu2015/snap_calculator/readme.md

 - :white_check_mark: add a message when user choose to quit or press ctrl+d
 - :white_check_mark: handle unexpected operators user entered.

+- :white_check_mark: Adjust output decimal places 1: Change parseInt() to parseFloat() in inputStrValidation() function.
+This would convert input number string into float-point number and perserve decimal places.

-- :writing_hand: Adjust output decimal places: Gave user options to choose decimal places.
+- :writing_hand: Adjust output decimal places 2: Gave user options to choose decimal places.
 Need to add a outputDecimal(calcResult, decimalOutput) function to manage decimal places.
 Declare a varible decimalOutput = 0.
 CalcUtils() control the decimalOutput value base on users input.

 - :writing_hand: User instruction and examples: need more details content, better format and colors.
 - :writing_hand: user might want an undo command, such as undo clear data.